Elf (Dungeons & Dragons): Advanced Dungeons & Dragons 1st edition

 The elf appeared as a player character race in the original Player's Handbook (1978).
 The elf also appeared in the original Monster Manual (1977), with subraces including High Elf, Gray Elf (some of whom are also called Faerie), Dark Elf (also called Drow), Wood Elf (also called Sylvan), and Aquatic Elf.
 The grugach, valley elf, and cooshee (an elven dog) first appeared in Dragon issue #67 (November 1982) in "Featured Creatures", an ongoing series of articles where Gary Gygax released information on official creatures before their release in the upcoming Monster Manual II.
 The grugach, valley elf, and cooshee then appeared in the original Monster Manual II (1983).
 A number of elven subraces were presented as character races in the original Unearthed Arcana (1985).

 Basic Dungeons & Dragons

-The elf appeared as a character class in the Dungeons & Dragons Basic Set (1977), and in subsequent revisions.
+The elf appeared as a character race in the Dungeons & Dragons Basic Set (1977).
+In subsequent revisions, in order to streamline the game, the non-humans (including the elf) were presented as distinct classes.
+The elf class is often seen as a blend of the fighter and magic-user classes.

 The Shadow elf appears as a character race in GAZ13 The Shadow Elves published by TSR in 1990 as a 64-page booklet and a 32-page booklet.